TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### Step 11: Insert the POST data into the database

 Update the `extension_add():` method in database_manager.py`to INSERT the JSON data into the database.
-The`extID` is not required as it has been configured to auto increment in the database.
+The`extID` is not required as it has been configured to auto increment in the database table.

 ```python
 def extension_add(data):